Keeping your garden tip-top with garden vacuums isn’t just a matter of maintaining first impressions.

 By connecting the extension cord to a residual-current circuit breaker, you can reduce the risk of an electric shock.

-Garden vacuums and leaf blowers make garden up-keep something Aussies can look forward to for a change!
+The best garden vacuum cleaners and leaf blowers make garden up-keep something Aussies can look forward to for a change!

 Fallen leaves can host diseases, block gutters and are a tripping hazard when damp.